Distillable entanglement under dually non-entangling operations: Introduction

 Historically, the first class of free operations to be widely studied was that of \emph{local operations and classical communication} (LOCC).
 LOCCs are the most general operations that can be performed by spatially separated parties that are bound to the rules of quantum mechanics and can communicate only classically~\cite{LOCC}.
 In spite of their operational importance, LOCCs are exceedingly difficult to characterise mathematically, and as a consequence we currently do not possess any formula to compute the LOCC distillable entanglement on arbitrary states, or even decide when it is zero and when it is not~\cite{Horodecki-open-problems, list-open-problems}.
 This is to be contrasted with the fact that we \emph{do} possess a formula for the LOCC entanglement \emph{cost}, which is given by the regularised entanglement of formation~\cite{Hayden-EC}.

 To bypass this problem, in recent years there has been an increasing interest in characterising entanglement manipulation under classes of free operations that approximate LOCCs.
 There are at least two valid reasons to pursue this goal, besides the obvious one that simpler classes of free operations offer an ideal test-bed to improve our understanding of entanglement manipulation.
 First, in this way one can obtain lower and upper bounds on the LOCC distillable entanglement, because if $\FF_1 \subseteq \locc \subseteq \FF_2$ then $E_{d,\,\FF_1}(\rho_{AB}) \leq E_{d,\,\locc}(\rho_{AB}) \leq E_{d,\,\FF_2}(\rho_{AB})$.
-Several of the best known lower and upper bounds on the distillable entanglement can be seen as stemming from this approach.
-For example, the restriction to one-way LOCCs yields the hashing lower bound~\cite[Theorem~13]{devetak2005}, while going to the larger set of PPT operations results in the upper bounds via the entanglement negativity~\cite{negativity, plenioprl} and the Rains bound~\cite{Rains2001}.
+Several of the best known bounds on the distillable entanglement can be seen as stemming from this approach.
+For example, the restriction to one-way LOCCs yields the hashing lower bound~\cite[Theorem~13]{devetak2005}, while going to the larger set of PPT operations results in the upper bounds via the negativity~\cite{negativity, plenioprl} and the Rains bound~\cite{Rains2001}.
+Nevertheless, even under simpler classes of operations, the ultimate capabilities of entanglement manipulation --- and in particular the exact value of distillable entanglement --- are not known, with the exception of one-way LOCC~\cite{devetak2005}.

 But there is also another, more fundamental reason to go beyond the LOCC paradigm.
 Since the early days of entanglement theory, a whole line of research~\cite{Popescu1997, vedral_2002, Horodecki2002} has focused on the conceptually striking parallels between the laws of entanglement manipulation, which govern the interconversion of pure and mixed entanglement, and those of thermodynamics, which govern the interconversion of work and heat.
 In building a `thermodynamic theory of entanglement', a top-down, axiomatic approach is somewhat preferable to the bottom-up approach that leads to the definition of LOCC, and arguably closer in spirit to the original founding principles of thermodynamics~\cite{CARNOT, Clausius, Kelvin}.
-This approach has been already quite fruitful, shedding light on the fundamental question of (ir)reversibility of entanglement manipulation~\cite{BrandaoPlenio1,BrandaoPlenio2,irreversibility,gap}.
+This approach has been already quite fruitful, shedding light on the fundamental question of (ir)reversibility of entanglement manipulation~\cite{BrandaoPlenio1, BrandaoPlenio2,irreversibility,gap}, but many of the issues it raises remain unresolved.